Overview

 RewriteRule ^([a-z]+)$ /$1.php [L]

-Allowing a file to load without the extension
+How do I allow a file to load without its extension?

 This example does not automatically remove the file extension.
 However, it does allow the file to be loaded without the extension.
 So, if example.com/test.php exists, you can then load it as example.com/test: